 If the police don’t respond to your accident and file a report and you fail to report it to the BMV within 10 days, your driver’s license may be suspended, and your vehicle registration could be revoked.
 Failing to report an accident is a Class C misdemeanor in Indiana is punishable by up to $500 in fines and up to 60 days in jail.

-Serious Injuries that Can Happen in a Fender Bender
+What Are Serious Injuries That Can Happen in a Fender Bender?

 After a car accident, you should see a doctor if you were hurt in any way.
 Even if you feel unhurt, you should have a medical evaluation.
 A trained medical professional may recognize a potentially serious injury even though the symptoms are not apparent to you.
 When symptoms do appear, you could be dealing with a medical emergency.